MikeKozlowicz/xlhash/README.md

 Compile: `gcc xlhash.c -o xlhash; chmod +x xlhash`

 Crack hash with dictionary: `cat wordlist| while read input; do if [ '83af' = $(echo $input |./xlhash) ]; then echo "Password is $input"; fi; done`

+(change `83af` to whatever hash you find in the sheet xml document)